|HST Call for Proposals and HST Primer for Cycle 24|

 • Guide star acquisition and re-acquisition of a target is required to ensure that HST can maintain adequate pointing during each orbit.
 Guide star acquisition is needed for the first orbit in a visit, and re-acquisition is needed for subsequent orbits in that same visit.
 See Section 3.2 for details on telescope guiding.

-3. Determine the visibility period of each target in the proposal (described in Section 6.3).
-Programs requesting 100 or more orbits in a single cycle must use the visibility periods listed in Table 6.1.
+3. Determine the orbital visibility period of each target in the proposal (described in Section 6.3).
+Programs requesting 75 or more orbits in a single cycle must use the visibility periods listed in Table 6.1.
 For LARGE programs, these visibility periods will be enforced for approved programs in Phase II.

 5. Lay out all the exposure and overhead times for the program into visits (described in Section 6.5) and add up the number of orbits from each visit to obtain the total orbit request.
 Each visit must consist of an integer number of orbits.
 Partial orbits are not granted.6.1.2 Snapshot ProgramsIn a Phase I Snapshot proposal, the PI specifies a requested number of targets, rather than a requested number of orbits.
 The exposure times and overhead times for Snapshot observations are calculated in similar fashion as for GO observations.
-The observations for a Snapshot target, including overheads, must not exceed 45 minutes.
-See Section 3.3 of the Call for Proposals for detailed policies and procedures for Snapshot observations.
+The observations for a Snapshot target, including all overheads and the final data dump, are typically 45 minutes or less.
+See UIR-2014-001 for guidance on orbit length.